 Most esteemed Shar Hilde Eigenblade C.B.,

-My name is Belynda, recently graduated from the Royal Squire Academy, and former student of the College of Arcane Sciences.
+My name is Belynda, recently graduated from the Royal Squire Academy, and former student of the Royal Academy of Arcane Studies.
 Have received your invitation to come forthwith to Brakoff and will be arriving by coach on the 23rd.
 Eagerly anticipating making your acquaintance and looking forward to many years of serving you as your squire and aide.

 Sincerely, Belynda of Slothenburg